 - FRCPath focussed

-- Case based data interpretation
+- 2 live sessions on Case based data interpretation

 - Understand the physiology and pathophysiology of all aspects of Haemostasis and Thrombosis